carlhammann/adaptuner/website/content/documentation/notenames.md

   about 40 cents wide, $C\sharp-D\flat$ is about 60 cents!
 - The semitones you get by adding an accidental to major tones are **very big**.
 These are intervals like $C\sharp-D$ or $A-B\flat$.
-- The semitones you get by by adding an accidental to minor tones are of the same size as the $E-F$ semitone, which, as already noted, is **bigger** than an equally tempered semitone.
-These are intervals like $D\sharp-E$ or
+- The semitones you get by by adding an accidental to minor tones are diatonic semitones, and are therefore  **bigger** than an equally tempered semitone.
-  $G-A\flat$.
+  These are intervals like $D\sharp-E$ or $G-A\flat$.
 - Augmented unisons like $C-C\sharp$ are **smaller** than an equally tempered semitone.
 This interval is sometimes called a *chromatic semitone*.